Boris Steipe

 Steipe was appointed Research Fellow at the Gene Center of the University, in 1990 and where his group worked on the rational stabilisation of immunoglobulin domains, on sequence determinants of protein folding and on the interplay of the protein matrix with the fluorophore in Green Fluorescent Protein; he was awarded his Habilitation in Biochemistry at the Faculty for Chemistry and Pharmacy of the University in 2000, when he was appointed as lecturer.

-In 2001 Steipe moved to Toronto where he holds an appointment as associate professor in the Department for Biochemistry and the Department for Molecular Genetics, University of Toronto.
-His present work focusses on structural bioinformatics with an emphasis on structural motifs.
+In 2001 Steipe moved to Toronto where he held an appointment as associate professor in the Department for Biochemistry and the Department for Molecular Genetics, University of Toronto.
+He directed the University’s Specialist Program in Bioinformatics and Computational Biology from 2004 to 2019.
+He is a Professor emeritus of the Department since July 2022

 Research Lab